 - Tangerines (mandarin oranges or clementines, seedless)

 - Celery stalks and leaves

-- Peel tangerines, use your fingernail or a small paring knife to scrape off as much white membranes as possible.
+- Peel tangerines, use an orange peeler, your fingernail or a small paring knife to scrape off as much white pith membranes as possible.
 (Save the peels to make Orange Vinegar for Cleaning)

 - Wash, dry and slice celery